 Sage 200cloud, designed for businesses with up to 200 employees, provides all of the standard features Sage 50cloud offers and many additional tools.
 Sage 200cloud, being able to handle 9 million transactions, means that it’s unlikely your businesses will outgrow it quickly.

 There are two versions available; Sage 200 Standard and Sage 200 Professional.
 Standard is entirely cloud-based, whereas Professional is cloud-connected, with the actual apps installed on a desktop.
+Read this article to learn more about Sage 200 Standard vs Professional.
 Professional has additional features too including;

 - Mobile Excel Reporting.